Idaretos/Job-Shop/README.md

 0 7 1 2 2 9
 ```

 This data file specifies a job shop with 5 jobs and 3 machines.
+The second line shows the number of parallel machines of each machines.
 The first job's machine order is 0 -> 1 -> 2, and the operation times on these machines are 3, 2, and 4 respectively.

 To run the simulator, execute the `simulation.py` file with the path to the job data file, path to save output files, dispatching rule:
 ```bash